 Skyhawk Women's Tennis | Dennis Taylor - Head Coach

-Dennis Taylor enters his 29th season as head coach of the University of Tennessee at Martin NCAA Division-I tennis program for the 2015-16 season.
+Seven-time Ohio Valley Conference Coach of the Year Dennis Taylor enters his 31st season as head coach of the University of Tennessee at Martin program in the 2017-18 season.

-Since his first season in 1987, Taylor has made improvements to all areas of the Skyhawk tennis program and established of the most consistent programs in the Ohio Valley Conference.
-In 23 seasons as a member of the OVC, Taylor has lead the program to 22 tournament appearances and brought home five OVC championships overall. .
+Since his first season in 1987, Taylor has made improvements to all areas of the Skyhawk tennis program and established of the most consistent programs in the OVC.
+In 25 seasons as a member of the OVC, Taylor has lead the program to 24 tournament appearances and brought home six OVC championships overall.
 He has improved the Skyhawk tennis facilities, upgraded the strength of the schedule and expanded his recruiting base in an effort to make UT Martin tennis an upper-echelon program.

 In the spring of 2013, Taylor oversaw a facility facelift, as the Skyhawks played all matches away from campus while the Skyhawk Varsity Courts were rebuilt.
 The result is one of the nicest tennis facilities in the Southeast, complete with brand new surfaced courts and a top-of-the-line lighting structure for the first time in program history.

 During his tenure, Taylor's teams have faced some of the top teams in the nation and have been ranked among top teams nationally.
 He reaped the benefits of his hard work in 1991 with two NCAA Division II National Championships, in men's singles and doubles competition.